27 Fun and Affordable Outdoor Activities for Kids

 Turn the garden into a safari zone with a bug hunt.
 Arm the kids with magnifying glasses and send them on a mission to discover the mini creatures living in your garden.
 They’ll learn, they’ll explore, and maybe even start a bug journal to track their finds.
 Just make sure they leave their critter friends where they found them!

-While the sun’s still shining, you want to make the most of the great outdoors.
-With this ultimate guide to fun and affordable outdoor activities, you can keep the kids entertained and give yourself a much-needed break - without hurting your wallet.
+While the sun’s still playing nice, it’s the perfect time to soak up the great outdoors.
+With this jam-packed guide to fun and affordable outdoor activities, you’ll keep the kids busy, happy, and full of beans—while giving yourself a well-earned breather (and without spending a fortune!).

-For more outdoor action, check out our collection of outdoor toys and turn your garden into your children's favourite play area.
+After more outdoor action?
+Have a peek at our collection of outdoor toys and turn your garden into your little ones’ favourite place to play.

 Other posts you'll love